Asbjoedt/validate-spreadsheet/README.md

 # validate-spreadsheet
-The program validates any .xlsx or .ods spreadsheet filepath according to the their file format standards and according to [archival data quality specifications](https://github.com/Asbjoedt/CLISC/wiki/Archival-Data-Quality)[^1].
+The program validates any .xlsx or .ods spreadsheet filepath according to the their file format standards and according to [archival data quality specifications](https://github.com/Asbjoedt/CLISC/wiki/Archival-Data-Quality).
 It can be used in simple archival workflows.

 * For more information, see repository **[CLISC](https://github.com/Asbjoedt/CLISC)**

+**Important!** The program supports validation of .xlsx file format standard and archival data quality specifications.
+For ods. the program currently only supports validation of file format standard.
+I am looking into how to support validation of archival data quality specifications.

 ## Dependencies
 :warning: **[ODF Validator 0.10.0](https://odftoolkit.org/conformance/ODFValidator.html)**